Introduction to Cluster Algebras. Chapters 1-3: The Grassmannian of -planes in -space

 \begin{remark} In fact something stronger than Theorem \ref{th:Grassmannian-TP-criterion} holds: every Pl\"ucker coordinate can be written as a \emph{Laurent polynomial} with \emph{positive coefficients} in the Pl\"ucker coordinates from~$\mathbf{\tilde x}(T)$.
 This is an instance of very general phenomena of Laurentness and positivity in cluster algebras, which will be discussed later in the book. \end{remark}

 [3]

 The combinatorics of flips is captured by the graph whose vertices are labeled by the triangulations of the polygon~$\mathbf{P}_m$ and whose edges correspond to flips.
-This is a regular graph: all its vertices have degree~$m-3$.
+Each vertex of this graph has degree~$m-3$.
 Moreover, this graph is the $1$-skeleton of an $(m-3)$-dimensional convex polytope (discovered by J.~Stasheff \cite{stasheff}) called the \emph{associahedron}.
 See Figure~\ref{fig:A3assoc_poly}.

 In the forthcoming terminology of cluster algebras, this graph is an example of an \emph{exchange graph}.
 Its vertices correspond to extended clusters (all of which have the same cardinality) while its edges correspond to \emph{exchange relations}~\eqref{eq:grassmann-plucker-3term}: adjacent extended clusters are related to each other by interchanging the cluster variables appearing on the left-hand side of an exchange relation.